Joint extremes of inversions and descents of random permutations: The bivariate Extreme Value Limit Theorem

-\begin{remark} The upper bound for the row-wise number of samples $k_n$ is stricter than that for the individual statistics $X_\inv$ and $X_\des$ given in \cite{dorr2022extreme}, due to the error that arises from replacing $X_\inv$ with $\hat{X}_\inv$.
-In particular, this excludes the choice of $k_n = n$ which gives a uniformly stretched triangular array.
-On the other hand, this new EVLT can be transferred to other individual and joint permutation statistics, since it is mainly based on a Gaussian approximation for $m$-dependent random vectors (or variables).
+\begin{remark} Due to the H\'{a}jek approximation error, the upper bound for the row-wise number of samples $k_n$ is stricter than that for the individual statistics $X_\inv$ and $X_\des$ given in \cite{dorr2022extreme}.
+In particular, this excludes the uniform triangular array ($k_n=n$).
+On the other hand, this new EVLT can be transferred to other individual and joint permutation statistics, and if H\'{a}jek's projection is not involved, we can achieve a subexponential bound for $k_n$ similarly as in \cite{dorr2022extreme}.
 Besides descents, some other examples of $m$-dependent permutation statistics on $S_n$ are \textit{peaks} (all indices $i$ with $\pi(i-1)<\pi(i)>\pi(i+1)$) and \textit{valleys} (all $i$ with $\pi(i-1) > \pi(i) < \pi(i+1)$).
 Since the proof of Theorem~\ref{thm4.3} does not rely on any special property of descents other than $m$-dependence, any other $m$-dependent permutation statistic could be combined with inversions.
 Furthermore, if we consider a permutation statistic consisting of one or two $m$-dependent components, then there is no need to use H\'{a}jek's projection and the corresponding part in the proof of Theorem~\ref{thm4.3} can be removed.
-In this case, only \eqref{eq:mainevlt2} needs to be shown and the upper bound of $k_n$ only comes from